The Queen's Guard: A Secure Enforcement of Fine-grained Access Control In Distributed Data Analytics Platforms: Defense Methodology

+It is infeasible to block all the permissive system APIs as a whole.
+For example, several machine learning libraries benignly use reflection APIs for optimizing job performance.
+Therefore, to prevent the adversarial use of these capabilities, it is infeasible to block all of their usage.
+We handle the reflection APIs as follows.

+\begin{enumerate} \item We use security managers to block unusual cases of reflection APIs (Section~\ref{security:manager}).
+This is because security manager-based sandboxing is sound by design.

+\item However, Java security managers are inadequate to guard against invoking public methods, which an attacker can leverage to evade IRM-based security enforcement (Attacks 2, 3, 4 in Listing~\ref{rdd:reflection}).
+If it is infeasible to use security managers, we leverage existing advances in static dataflow analysis-based API abuse detection~\cite{rahaman2019cryptoguard, DBLP:conf/ecoop/KrugerS0BM18} to proactively detect malicious use of these APIs.
+To minimize the impact of false positives for most common usage, we leverage a allowlisting mechanism discussed in Section~\ref{extend:tcb}.

+\item If it is infeasible to model the abuses with dataflow analysis, we allowlist (Section~\ref{extend:tcb}) all the common uses of the API and block all the others that are not allowlisted. \end{enumerate}

-{\bf \em ii) Soundy detection with static analysis.} For these cases, our proactive agent does not guarantee soundness.
+Note that, the static dataflow analysis does not guarantee soundness.
 We rewrite the user-submitted Spark jobs to ensure runtime checks for the cases that are missed during our proactive phase.
-If misuse is detected, our runtime fallback mechanism blocks further execution, which guarantees the security of the framework.
+If misuse is detected, our runtime fallback mechanism blocks further execution, which guarantees the security of the framework (Section~\ref{para:runtime_check}).
+Next, we show an example of designing static dataflow analysis to detect malicious uses of a system API in the light of reflection APIs.

-{\em Detection of reflection API invocations.} Java Reflection offers the mechanism to modify the behavior of methods, classes, and interfaces at runtime.
-In Section~\ref{sub:adversarial_coding_capabilities}, we observe that to obtain the private properties of an object, we need to invoke \texttt{java.lang.Object get(java.lang.Object)} on the corresponding field by using the object of interest as the parameter.
-Similarly, to invoke methods on an object, it is required to invoke \texttt{java.lang.Object invoke(java.lang.Object,java.lang.Object[])} on the corresponding method by using the object of interest as the first parameter.
-To block accessing the parent object of an RDD, it is sufficient to prevent passing an RDD as a parameter to these reflection methods.
-We use backward data-flow analysis to detect these cases.
+\underline{\textit{Detection of reflection API abuses.}} In Section~\ref{sub:adversarial_coding_capabilities}, we observe that to obtain the private properties of an object, we need to invoke \textit{java.lang.Object get(java.lang.Object)} on the corresponding field by using the object of interest as the parameter.
+Similarly, to invoke methods on an object, it is required to invoke \textit{java.lang.Object invoke(java.lang.Object,java.lang.Object[])} on the corresponding method by using the object of interest as the first parameter.
+Java security managers cannot sandbox the execution of the ``get'' and ``invoke'' methods on public properties of a class (cases 2, 3, 4 in Listing~\ref{rdd:reflection}).
+Thus, we use backward data-flow analysis to detect and block jobs that leverage these APIs to access the parent objects of an RDD.
 Specifically, our backward data-flow analysis identifies whether an RDD instance passes as an input parameter to these methods, which is formally defined in Figure~\ref{fig:backward}.